M0YCX/M0YCX.github.io/_posts/2024-09-16-Hybrid-pi-with-ngspice.md

 ---
-title: Visualising the transistor Hybrid-Pi model with QUCS-S and ngspice
+title: Visualising the common-emitter transistor Hybrid-Pi model with QUCS-S and ngspice
 categories: [Theory, Modeling]
 tags: [Amplifier, Hybrid-Pi, ngspice]
 math: true
 image: /assets/images/2024-09/ngspice-hybrid-pi-noccb.png
-excerpt: Reproducing the transistor hybrid-pi model in QUC-S/ngspice and modelling the collector-base capacitance feedback (aka the Miller Effect)
+excerpt: Reproducing the common-emitter transistor hybrid-pi model in QUC-S/ngspice and modelling the collector-base capacitance feedback (aka the Miller Effect)
 ---

 Here I am reproducing the transistor hybrid-pi model in QUCS-S with ngspice.
 I wanted to view the behaviour of the [Miller Effect](https://en.wikipedia.org/wiki/Miller_effect) of a transistor's intrinsic capacitances - specifically the Collector-Base capacitance on the model at radio frequencies.
+This example uses a common-emitter configuration of amplifier.

 This shows the basic hybrid-pi model with the collector-base capacitance disabled:-
 ![The Hybrid-Pi model without collector-base capacitance](/assets/images/2024-09/ngspice-hybrid-pi-noccb.png)